GauCandy/Lang_Custom/README.md

-# Lang Custom v1.1.0
+# Lang Custom v1.1.1

-**Lang Custom** is a Python library designed to manage and load translations from JSON files, now powered by **SQLite** for blazing-fast performance and reduced memory usage.
+**Lang Custom** is a Python library designed to manage and load translations from JSON files, powered by **SQLite** for blazing-fast performance and reduced memory usage.
 Say goodbye to messy JSON parsing and hello to a standardized, headache-free language system!

-## Why did I create Lang Custom?
+## Why Lang Custom?

-One day, I decided to make my bot support multiple languages.
-I scoured the internet for translation libraries, but most were... well, *not great*.
-So, I set out to create my own language files with customizable tones.

-At first, managing JSON files seemed simple.
-But without a proper library, things got **chaotic**.
-Every code segment loaded language data differently—especially when AI tools like ChatGPT got involved.
-No standard, no consistency.
-Looking at my old code, I could only say: **"It's a miracle it didn't crash :v"**

-I was never sure if my code worked as intended, and every change felt like playing Russian roulette.
-Some parts worked, others broke due to inconsistent handling.
-So, I created **Lang Custom**—a library that makes language management easy, consistent, and *actually reliable*.

-With **v1.1.0**, we’ve taken it to the next level by integrating **SQLite** to store language data, making it perfect for large-scale bots or applications.
-No more loading JSON files into memory every time—query a database and save your RAM!
+Lang Custom was born to simplify multilingual support for bots and applications.
+Managing translations can be chaotic without a proper system—scattered JSON files, inconsistent parsing, and no standardization.
+This library brings order with a clean API, SQLite-backed storage, and customizable language files.
+Whether you're building a small bot or a large-scale app, Lang Custom makes language management reliable and efficient.

 ## Installation